uaiae/Airline-Delays/README.md

 Based on data published by the Bureau of Transport Statistics I want to share the average delay (measured in minutes per flight) of arriving aircraft in the US.

-The visualization shows for a chosen airline the average delay for all airports the airline flies to in a period from June 2003 to June 2017.
+The visualization shows for two chosen airlines the median of the average delay for all airports the airline flies to in a period from June 2003 to June 2017.

-The viewer can chose to display 4 different airlines (AS, AA, WN, B6) to explore the differences.
+Alaska Airlines and JetBlue Airways have been picked on purpose as they represent the best and worst American Airlines in terms of on-time performance (Status 2016).

-I want to enable the viewer to see the periodicity in the data (which is not linked to summer vs. winter) and to see that AS (Alaska Airlines) performs better than B6 (JetBlue).
+I want to enable the viewer to follow the evolution of the performance of the two airlines and to understand that Alaska Airlines improved its performance over time.

 Design

+To allow the viewer to directly see and compare the performance of the two airlines over time I am showing a lineplot with the median values (for all airports) for each airline over time.
+The average delay is encoded as y and time as x coordinate.

-As I want to present the "on-time performance" of airlines over time and allow the viewer to develop a direct understanding of how the data is distributed/spread out I have chosen to a scatter plot.
+In addition I also wanted to allow the viewer to develop a better understanding of how the data is distributed/spread out.
+To do so I have chosen to a scatter plot.
+This scatterplot will be only shown when the viewer clicks on the details buttons.

-I encoded date and average delay via the x-y coordinates.
+I encoded date and average delay via the x-y coordinates as before, but this time for every single airport.
 To show the differences in number of flights for each dot I encoded this value as circle diameter (as sqrt of number flights and with a small bubble size range only).
-Thus I can visualize a "big" airline with a lot of flights to their hubs e.g. American Airline in comparison to a smaller airline (Alaska Airlines).
+Thus I can visualize a "big" hub with a lot of flights in comparison to a small less frequented airport.

-Find below all feedback I received from the first version (v01) to the final visualization (v02).
+Find below all feedback I received from the first version (index1.html) to the final visualization (index.html).
 I included the description of the changes that I managed to implement (as I am still far away from being a d3 wizard :-)).

 Feedback